Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 The palace has a centuries-long history as a residence to a long line of Scottish monarchs.
 Touring the grounds is self-guided with the use of a complimentary multimedia guide.
 Be sure not to miss the Throne Room, the Great Gallery, or the magnificent State Apartments, which are some of the most lavishly decorated rooms in the palace.

 Need to Know: Summer Hours (April 1 – October 31) are 9:30am – 6:00pm.
 Closing time is 4:30pm the rest of the year.
 Closed Tuesdays and Wednesdays except during July and August when it’s open 7 days a week.
-Tickets are £18.50/Adult, £12/Young Adults (18-24), and £10.50/Children (5-17).
-For the latest hours and to book advance tickets, visit the Palace of Holyroodhouse official website.
+Advance tickets are £20/Adult, £13/Young Adults (18-24), and £10/Children (5-17).

 Note: Keep in mind that Holyroodhouse is a “working palace” and closures can and do happen at any time on short notice.
+Also, tickets on the day of are a few pounds more so book in advance if you plan to visit.

 4. The Camera Obscura and World of Illusions